Extended ACL Configuration Commands Explained

 example network

 Configure IP addresses as shown in the above image, enable RIPv2 routing, and test connectivity between sections.
-If all Sections can access each other, the lab is ready for practice.
+If all sections can access each other, the lab is ready for practice.
+The following image shows the connectivity tests performed from PC0.

-lab setup testing
+testing lab setup

-Download Packet Tracer Lab with Initial Configuration
+Packet Tracer Lab with Initial Configuration

 The Server section contains four servers: Server0, Server1, Server2, and Server3.
-These servers respectively belong to the Sales, Marketing, Production, and Development sections.
-Currently, all Sections can access all servers.
-You need to create an access list that allows a Section to access only its server.
+These servers belong to the Sales, Marketing, Production, and Development sections, respectively.
+Currently, all sections can access all servers.

 Understanding requirements

-Our first requirement says every section must access its server only.
-It should not be able to access other sections’ servers.
+The first requirement says every section must access its server only.
+It should not be able to access other sections' servers.

-Our second requirement says the Sales section should be allowed to access only the Marking section.
-It should not be allowed to access the Development and Production sections.
+The second requirement says the Sales section should be allowed to access only the Marketing section.
+Access to the Development and Production sections should not be permitted.

 acl location and direction